Decentralized Uncertainty-Aware Active Search with a Team of Aerial Robots: Abstract

 \section{Abstract}

-Rapid search and rescue is critical to maximizing survival rates following natural disasters.
+{Rapid search and rescue is critical to maximizing survival rates following natural disasters.
 However, these efforts are challenged by the need to search large disaster zones, lack of reliability in the communications infrastructure, and \emph{a priori} unknown numbers of objects of interest (OOIs), such as injured survivors.
 Aerial robots are increasingly being deployed for search and rescue due to their high mobility, but there remains a gap in deploying multi-robot autonomous aerial systems for methodical search of large environments.
 Prior works have relied on preprogrammed paths from human operators or are evaluated only in simulation.
 We bridge these gaps in the state of the art by developing and demonstrating a decentralized active search system, which biases its trajectories to take additional views of uncertain OOIs.
 The methodology leverages stochasticity for rapid coverage in communication denied scenarios.
 When communications are available, robots share poses, goals, and OOI information to accelerate the rate of search.
+Detections from multiple images and vehicles are fused to provide a mean and covariance for each OOI location.
 Extensive simulations and hardware experiments in Bloomingdale, OH, are conducted to validate the approach.
 The results demonstrate the active search approach outperforms greedy coverage-based planning in communication-denied scenarios while maintaining comparable performance in communication-enabled scenarios.
+The results also demonstrate the ability to detect and localize all \emph{a priori} unknown OOIs with a mean error of approximately \SI{3}{\meter} at flight altitudes between \SIrange{50}{60}{\meter}. }